Info v11 Overview

 All of the files that typically make up a Logi application reside under one folder, the application folder.
 This folder is registered with the web server as a and though most often located on the web server, can be located on any network-connected server.

 Distributing Logi applications, such as deploying them from a developer server to a production server, is a simple matter of copying the application folder to the production server.
 Studio includes a convenient Deployment Tool that deploys applications using a variety of techniques.
-For more information, see Deploying a Logi Application.
+For more information, see Deploy a Logi Application.

 If you're a developer who's just getting started with Logi Info or Logi Report, you may not be aware of all of the features available in the products.
 If you'd like a visual introduction to the elements, see our Element Gallery.